shadow-WVFB-logo-2015_white

 SR 18 By Senator Smith.
 Resolution declares March 3, 2025, as Future Farmers Day.
 WVFB supports.

 HB 2727 By Delegate Canterbury.
 Bill requires at least one person with agricultural background to be appointed to West Virginia University and West Virginia State University Boards of Governors.
 Sent to Education.
 Sent to House Higher Education Subcommittee.
-(Similar bill HB 3279 sent to House Higher Education.)
+(Similar bill HB 3279 sent to House Higher Education.
+On second reading House Calendar.
+Passed House.
+Sent to Senate Government Organization.)
 WVFB supports.

 HB 2992 By Delegate Dillon.
 Bill defines distributor of commercial feed to exclude persons selling products or commodities exclusively on their own farms.
 Sent to Government Organization.
 Passed.
 Sent to Finance.
 Similar bill SB 686 passed Full Senate.
 Sent to House Government Organization.
 WVFB monitoring.